 Amendment 5: Lake of the Ozarks casino

-Projected to Fail.
-Missouri voters appear poised to reject granting an additional gambling boat license to the state’s 13-license limit and that would have paved the way for a casino to be built in the Lake of the Ozarks.
-As of 2:30 a.m.
-Wednesday with 97% of votes in, just over half of voters had voted against the measure
+Failed.
+Missouri voters narrowly rejected granting an additional gambling boat license to the state’s 13-license limit, which would pave the way for a casino to be built in the Lake of the Ozarks.
+All precincts are reporting, according to unofficial results reported Wednesday morning by the Missouri Secretary of State's office.

 Amendment 6: Court fees to fund law enforcement retirement benefits

 Failed.
-Voters rejected allowing Missouri’s court system to impose costs and fees on court cases to help fund current and former sheriffs, prosecuting attorneys and circuit attorneys salaries and benefits.
+Voters rejected allowing Missouri’s court system to impose costs and fees on court cases to help fund salaries and benefits for current and former sheriffs, prosecuting attorneys and circuit attorneys.

 Amendment 7: Prohibiting ranked choice voting and noncitizen voting